UNH-CORE/RM2-CACTUS/README.md

 Runs are automated and post-processed with Python.
 It is recommended users download and install the
 [Anaconda Python distribution](http://continuum.io/downloads) (3.5).

+This project has been mostly run on Linux.
+On an Ubuntu-like system, all non-Python dependencies can be installed with

+    sudo apt-get install gfortran libblas-dev liblapack-dev octave

 To download and compile CACTUS and related tools along with this repo, execute